 What is causing these abnormal symptoms and what can I do?

 1. Intolerance to something you are eating that is going through your milk.

 THIS IS NOT A LACTOSE INTOLERANCE.
-An intolerance to dairy is in most cases an intolerance to the protein in the milk, not the lactose.
+It is a cow’s milk protein allergy (CPMA).
 There can be many different symptoms if your baby is experiencing this issues.
-Cow’s milk sensitivity or allergy can cause colic-like symptoms, eczema, wheezing, vomiting, diarrhea (including bloody diarrhea), constipation, hives, and/or a stuffy, itchy nose.2 While it is estimated that 2-5% of babies have a dairy intolerance to the milk protein, I would argue that this is a commonly under and mis-diagnosed problem with many parent’s walking out of their doctor’s offices with a colic diagnosis and medication for reflux without any discussion on the breastfeeding mother’s diet and how this could be the cause of the issues.
-Thankfully most babies will outgrow their dairy intolerance by the time they are twelve months old.3
+Cow’s milk protein allergy can cause colic-like symptoms, eczema, wheezing, vomiting, diarrhea (including bloody diarrhea), constipation, hives, and/or a stuffy, itchy nose.2 While it is estimated that 2-5% of babies have an allergic response to the milk protein, I would argue that this is a commonly under and mis-diagnosed problem with many parent’s walking out of their doctor’s offices with a colic diagnosis and medication for reflux without any discussion on the breastfeeding mother’s diet and how this could be the cause of the issues.
+Thankfully most babies will outgrow this by the time they are twelve months old.3

 Three important aspects of figuring out if this is the cause: